Set up a Google Cloud SQL database for App Maker

 Before App Maker can use Cloud SQL, you must grant some permissions in GCP:

 - App Maker needs the SQL admin role to create and manage databases.
 It needs the SQL client role for apps to read and write data.

-- Your domain needs the SQL client role so apps can read and write data on behalf of app users.
+- Your organization's domains need the SQL client role so apps can read and write data on behalf of app users.

 - Open IAM & Admin in GCP.